47degrees/sbt-org-policies/README.md

 ## Creating New Org Project

-1. Create project from our g8 template:
+1. Create a new project from our g8 template:

 ```scala
 sbt new 47deg/org-template.g8